 Parent tip: The splash pad is seasonal and typically opens in late May — check the Dallas Parks website for exact opening dates before making the trip.

-3. Flagpole Hill Park (Dallas)
+3. Mary Heads Carter Park (Dallas)

-Good to know: playground, swings, trails, restrooms.
+Good to know: playground, pavilion, trails.

 4. Lakewood Park (Dallas)